Legal

 Other tracking

-We do not use cross-site tracking beyond Google and Meta.
+We do not use cross-site tracking beyond the platforms listed above.
 We do not share data with data brokers or other ad networks not listed in this policy.

 How to opt out

-You have several ways to opt out of advertising tracking:
+You have several ways to opt out of analytics and advertising:

 • Use the platform-specific controls linked above for Google and Meta.